infobloxopen/atlas-db/README.md

   - "-l=monitor=atlas-deployment-1"
 ```

-For LabelSelector to work as intended, resources should have proper labelling.
+For LabelSelector option to work as intended, resources should have proper labelling.
 ```
 <!--
 dbserverA.yaml